 Denitrifying bacteria play an important role in the oxidation of methane (where methane is converted into carbon dioxide, water, and energy) in deep freshwater bodies.
 This is very important because methane is the second most significant pollutant of the greenhouse, and it has a global warming potential of 25 times more than carbon dioxide.
 Freshwaters are the major contributors to methane emission globally.

-Answer.
-It is found in almost 50 genres with over 125 different species and it is estimated to represent ten to fifteen per cent of the total bacterial population in water, soil and sediments.
-Denitrifying includes several species, some among them are pseudomonas, Alkaligenes, Ballicus and others.
+It is found in almost 50 genres with over 125 different species and it is estimated to represent ten to fifteen per cent of the total bacterial population in water, soil, and sediments.
+Denitrifying includes several species, some among them are pseudomonas, Alkaligenes, Ballicus, and others.

-Answer.
-Yes, pseudomonas is denitrification bacteria, P. stutzeri, which belongs to the genus Pseudomonas, is widely found in soil, freshwater, oceans and animals.
+Yes, pseudomonas is denitrification bacteria, P. stutzeri, which belongs to the genus Pseudomonas, is widely found in soil, freshwater, oceans, and animals.
 It is an aerobic Gram-negative bacterium and a type of denitrifying bacterium but recently it is now recognized to be highly adapted to anaerobic conditions.

-Answer.
-Nitrogen is an essential thing to survive on earth like plants and animals like oxygen.
+Nitrogen is an essential thing to survive on the Eearth like plants and animals like oxygen.
 It is required by plants and animals to build amino acids in the proteins, which are the building block of life.
 Oxygen can be absorbed directly from the air by animals and plants but this thing is not possible in the case of nitrogen.